 I'm supplied by an Independent Gas Transporter, can I still switch?

-Yes, you can still switch, though some smaller suppliers such as First Utility may not take you on.
+Yes, you can still switch, though some smaller suppliers may not take you on.

 Previously you had to pay £30-£70 more on top of any comparison quote as the gas provider must pay both National Grid and the IGT to supply gas to your house.
 This charge was passed directly on to you.
 Now, only Npower charges - its £10 per year per customer, for both prepaid and credit customers.

 Independent gas transporters (IGTs) are often used by constructors instead of National Grid in new-build properties as they charge less to fit pipes.
 One in 20 people are supplied by them instead of National Grid.

 I live in Northern Ireland, why can't I switch?

 We can't currently do comparisons for Northern Ireland as the data isn't easily available.
 We're working hard to sort out a solution, but in the meantime have a look at the Consumer Council for Northern Ireland for tips on switching.